Mahaia-92/HTML-Based-Dashboard/Readme.md

 This is a Dashboard system that created based on HTML , CSS and Javascript based on Bootstrap 05.
 You can use this project for create management related dashboard if some one don't have database knowledge. you can easily integrate google form , google sheets as a database to this system.

+- For testing purposes you can use these credentials for that.
+      - Username : user
+      - Password : userpass

 ## Technologies Used 💻

 This is a frontend-based dashboard connected to Google Sheets and Google Forms for database management.